Belarus–Venezuela relations

 Relations between Belarus and Venezuela were formally established on February 4, 1997.
 Both countries recognized each other five years earlier on January 11, 1992.

 Belarus has an embassy in Caracas and Venezuela has an embassy in Minsk.
 Both countries are members of the Non-Aligned Movement.

 History

 Relations between Belarus and Venezuela were formally established on February 4, 1997.
 Both countries recognized each other five years earlier on January 11, 1992.
+The first head of state to visit Belarus from Venezuela is Hugo Chavez in the form of a official state-level visit in July 23-25, 2006, and likewise to visit Venezuela from Belarus is Alexandr Lukashenko, also in the form of an official state-level visit one year after in December 6-9, 2007.

 Military relations

 In 2006, Venezuelan President Hugo Chávez publicly stated that his country needed modern air defense systems to cover the air borders from the Caribbean coast to the border with Brazil.

 As Belarusian president Alexander Lukashenko recalled later, the Venezuelans needed help reorganizing the army.
 They bought various air defense systems, airplanes and other weapons, but did not have a good military school to use all this.
 Deputy Chief of the General Staff of the Belarusian Army Pyotr Tikhanovsky noted that there was no unified air defense system in Venezuela, there were only separate units.

 In December 2007, the leaders of the two countries signed an agreement in Caracas to supply Venezuela with two unified command centers, one for air defense and the other for electronic warfare.
 Its validity was for five years, but automatically extendable for equal periods until one of the parties denounces it one year in advance.
 It also contemplated the delivery to Venezuela of technologies for manufacturing military equipment, its maintenance and repair.
 In April 2008, the Parliament of Belarus ratified the agreement.
 According to the agreements of 2007, the activity of Belarusians was designed for five years.
 At the same time, the agreement was supposed to be automatically extended for another five years.
 The military presence of Belarus could be suspended at the request of one of the parties.

 The group of military specialists was headed by general Oleg Paferov.
 Later he became the ambassador of Belarus to Venezuela.

 The first ten military consultants arrived in Venezuela in 2008.
 Their families also arrived with the specialists.
 Over time, the contingent increased.